statsplot/jshinyserver/documents/production.md

 ### Configuration
-When the server run at low free memory or high system load, server will be less stable and the performance will be reduced
+When the server run at low free memory or high system load, server will be less stable and the performance will be reduced.

-You should at least preserve 20% physical memory, set threshold of free memory/cpu usage in config files.
+You should at least preserve enough physical memory, set threshold of free memory/cpu usage in config files.
 You may see a `server is too busy` page when the threshold exceeded.
+This can prevent jShiny server from been killed by OS.

 ### Health check
-The server will update the `www/servertimestamp.html` every three seconds when it’s running correctly.
+The server will update the `www/servertimestamp.html` every 3 seconds when it’s running correctly.
+In certain circumstances 10 or 20sec delays are expected, depends on server load and host infrastructure.
 You can run a cron job to check server health.
 When the server fail to update the file, server should be restarted.

 ```
 # test on Ubuntu 14.04lts